 The North East LEP area (County Durham, Gateshead, Newcastle, North Tyneside, Northumberland, South Tyneside and Sunderland) has been awarded more than £1.8m.

 Eligible SMEs in the area - businesses deemed to have been directly impacted by the coronavirus pandemic - will be able to apply for grants of between £1,000 and £3,000.

 The funds can be used to access external expertise or consultancy support that will help the business to respond to the impact of COVID-19 and can include marketing, operations, HR, finance, health and safety and strategic planning.
 Examples include:

-You must not pay for any equipment or services before you have been officially awarded the grant, any payments made to prior to signing your funding contract will not be eligible for funding.
+You must not pay for any services before you have been officially awarded the grant, any payments made to prior to signing your funding contract will not be eligible for funding.